Convex-Dev/convex/docs/network-governance-rules.md

 In particular, the CNGRs are intended to ensure a long-lived public utility network for the Internet of Value, supporting decentralised economic systems and open to all participants as a public good.

+The CNGRs therefore apply to parties that wish to use Convex technology to operate decentralised economic systems ("Operators" in this document).

 ## Foundation Commitment

 The Governing Body is committed to serving the Convex ecosystem.
 In particular it will: